Home Nike Tennis New Jersey Lawrenceville Nike Tennis Camp at The Lawrenceville School

 Hultquist began his tennis career at Penn State where he was a four-year letterman and team captain in 1986.
 During that same year, he was an NCAA Tournament qualifier in doubles and earned all-conference honors in both singles and doubles.
 After graduating from Penn State, Hultquist turned pro, playing in the United States, Israel and Asia.
 During his career, Hultquist was selected to play on national teams that traveled to Korea and China for competition.

 Hultquist is married to the former Angela White.
-The couple has four daughters, Devan (a Florida State beach volleyball player), Avery, Addison, and Mackenzie and one son, Blake.
+The couple has four daughters, Devan (a former Florida State beach volleyball player), Avery, Addison, and Mackenzie and one son, Blake.

 Tennis Tips by Dwayne Hultquist: